Interlibrary Loan FAQ

 - Patrons are encouraged to submit a library purchase request for:

-- Law subject material that is too new or not loaned by other libraries (e.g. reference titles).
+- Law-related materials that are too new or not loaned by other libraries (e.g. reference titles).

-For personal or leisure requests (unrelated to your Law Center class, work or research), the following are not eligible for borrowing, but can be obtained through your public library instead:
+Personal or Leisure Materials (unrelated to your Law Center class, work or research) may be requested except for the following (please use your public library instead):

 - Audio recordings (e.g. audio books, music, etc.) in any format;